Oil on panel

 Braque, Gris, La Fresnaye, Léger, Lipchitz, Marcoussis, Picasso, Marie Harriman Gallery, New York, March - April 1935, n°13.

 J.A Gaya-Nuño, Juan Gris, Paris, 1974, listed under the n°475 p.245 and illustrated p.225.

 D. Cooper, Juan Gris, Vol. II, Paris, 1977, listed under the n°488 p.308 and illustrated p.309.

 Madrid 1887 - Boulogne-Billancourt 1927

-Juan Gris was 18 years old when he moved to Paris in 1906 and quickly, after living in a hotel in Montmartre, moved to a studio in the Bateau-Lavoir.
-At the beginning, the artist would make a living by illustrating famous French journals (L'Assiette au beurre, Charivari, Le Cri de Paris, etc.) and Spanish magazines.
+Juan Gris was eighteen years old when he moved to Paris in 1906.
+Settled in a studio in the Bateau-Lavoir he made a living by illustrating famous French (L'Assiette au beurre, Charivari, Le Cri de Paris, etc.) and Spanish magazines.
 He produced more than 700 drawings for the press, often humorous or satirical.
-From 1911, Juan Gris painted would completely devote himself to painting.
+From 1911, Juan Gris entirely devotes himself to painting.